 Baking zucchini bread is a delicious way to use up some of your crop of zucchinis.
 You can make many different variations, and it's a great way to get kids (and adults) that don't normally like vegetables to eat zucchini.

 You can eat zucchini bread for breakfast, as a snack or even as a dessert.
-Chocolate zucchini bread can taste just like chocolate cake, and is a healthy sweet treat (see the video for chocolate zucchini bread above).
+Chocolate zucchini bread can taste just like chocolate cake, and it's a healthy sweet treat (see the video for chocolate zucchini bread above).

-A wrapped zucchini bread makes a wonderful thank you or hostess gift, and they also freeze very well.
+A wrapped bread makes a wonderful thank you or hostess gift, and it also freezes very well.

 When zucchini is plentiful in your garden, it can be prepared in a variety of ways as a side dish.